My name is Jeremiah, I am 35 years old. I live in a small village in the mountains of Nagano. My wife is Japanese and I have three children.

 Yo!
 I'm Niko, the founder of NihongoShark.com.
 I'm also a Japanese translator, writer, and all-around language nerd.
 I created this site to help as many people master Japanese (any language, really) as possible.

 I live in

-Tokyo, Bangkok, Sapporo, Saigon, San Diego, Tokyo, San Diego, Chiang Mai!
+Tokyo, Bangkok, Sapporo, Saigon, San Diego, Tokyo, San Diego, Chiang Mai, Portland, Oregon!
 So if anyone wants to meet up for a refreshing nama beer, I'm probably down for that.
 Or a coffee.
-Learning Japanese is a betch.
+Learning Japanese can be rough.
 But we're in this together. ファイト！

 Good luck with your studies!